 ● Information of Winter Entrance Exam for Mechano-Informatics Program

 1) First round examination

-Applicants have to submit documents listed below as 【 The others 】column in 【 6.
+Applicants have to submit documents listed below as 【 Other Documents required by each department 】column in 【 6.
 Documents for submission】.
 No specific form is provided.

 - The list of research achievements (written in Japanese or English)

 - The abstract of the major achievements (in approximately five pages in A4-size) (written in Japanese or English)